 Take a walk around Topsham’s churches

 The building is dedicated to St Margaret of Antioch and in the corner of the churchyard between the tower and the back door, you can find the memorial stone to Thomas Randle, who served on The Victory with Nelson.
-At the end of 2020 it also hosted, temporarily, a dramatic carved ‘Angel of the South’ – created by Topsham sculptor Brendan Rawlings – which many residents and visitors admired.
+During part of the 2020-2022 pandemic period it also hosted a dramatic carved ‘Angel of the South’ – created by Topsham sculptor Brendan Rawlings – which many residents and visitors admired, a symbol of hope.

 Turning left in front of the church, a short way along Fore Street you will find St Nicholas Methodist Church.
 Completed in 1867, this building was the product of a Wesleyan congregation which had met at a former Quaker Meeting House on nearby Majorfield Road.

 John Holman – of the Holman shipbuilding family, which plays a prominent part in Topsham’s history – was instrumental in launching and funding a plan to build a church.
 It contains a small stained glass window on the south side in memory of those lost at sea in the ship ‘The John Holman’ in 1865.
 Other Victorian stained glass depicts the lives of St Andrew and St Paul.